Georgia Bulldogs basketball: 2008 SEC Tournament: The Dream Dawgs

 In the finals, Georgia faced Arkansas, which had lost to Georgia 82–69 in the regular season.
 Georgia prevailed again, at one point leading the Razorbacks by nineteen points en route to winning its first tournament championship in 25 years.
 Sundiata Gaines and Terrance Woodbury were both named to the All-Tournament Team, with Gaines winning the tournament's MVP.
 The improbable list of achievements—winning the tournament as a 6-seed, playing two games in one day to reach the finals, playing two games (against Kentucky and Mississippi State) in which Gaines fouled out with a substantial amount of time to play, doing it on a rival's home court, and winning four consecutive elimination games following a season during which their longest winning streak stood at three—earned the 2007–2008 team the nickname of Dream Dawgs.

 With the victory, Georgia secured itself an automatic bid in the 2008 NCAA tournament.
 Georgia's appearance in the tournament was the tenth overall in team history and the first since the 2002 NCAA basketball tournament.
 After their SEC Championship run, the Bulldogs were seeded 14th in the NCAA Tournament, playing against the #3 seeded Xavier Musketeers.
 After developing a lead early in the 2nd half, the Bulldogs could not hold on, as Xavier went on to win 73–61.

 Coach Dennis Felton failed to follow up the surprise successes of 2008 with victories in 2008–09, and he was fired on January 29, 2009.

 2009–2018: Mark Fox era

 On April 3, 2009, Nevada head coach Mark Fox was announced as the next head coach of the Bulldogs.

 In nine seasons with Fox, the Bulldogs posted a 163–133 record and made the NCAA tournament twice, in 2011 and 2015.
 In both instances, the Bulldogs exited in the Round of 64.

 Fox was fired on March 10, 2018 following an 18–15 finish to the 2017–18 season as the Bulldogs failed to qualify for any postseason competition.

 2018–2022: Tom Crean era

 On March 15, 2018, former Marquette and Indiana head coach Tom Crean was announced as the next head coach of the Bulldogs.

+Anthony Edwards, Georgia native and first overall pick of the 2020 NBA draft, played his only year of college basketball for the Bulldogs in 2019-20.